-Isaiah Thomas Thinks Joel Embiid, Karl-Anthony Towns Should ‘Get The Gloves’
+NESN

 “Man @JoelEmbiid and @KarlTowns y’all might as well get the gloves and figure this out,” Thomas tweeted.
 “All this internet (expletive) ain’t it.”

-(You can see the tweet here.)
+(You can check out the tweet here.)

 The NBA has begun its investigation into the fight, with both teams taking the sides of their respective participants.